edelvarden/material-fox-updated/README.md

 - `custom-chrome_example.css` to `custom-chrome.css`
 - `custom-content_example.css` to `custom-content.css` _(this is for the "New Tab" page)_

-2. Open the appropriate css file in a text editor
+2. Open `custom-base.css` in a text editor
 3. Find the desired variable
 4. Add your values, for example, set the accent color to red:

-_custom-chrome.css_

 ```css
 :root,